Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport: Commute-time kernel

 \section{Commute-time kernel}

-We show here that a \textit{commute-time kernel} $C(x,y)$ introduced in Section~\ref{sec:contgen} by analogy to the discrete commute-time matrix is metrically equivalent to the friction tensor for continuous systems.
+We show here that a \textit{commute-time kernel} $C(x,y)$ introduced in the main text by analogy to the discrete commute-time matrix is metrically equivalent to the friction tensor for continuous systems.
 Let $p_t(x|y) = \exp\curly{t\mathscr{L}^\dagger}(x,y)$ be the transition kernel of a continuous-space reversible Markov process with infinitesimal generator $\mathscr{L}^\dagger$.
 Define the \textit{commute-time kernel}

-As discussed in Sec.~\ref{sec:contgen}, for $\Omega = \mathbb{R}$ this coincides with the actual commute time between points $x$ and $y$.
-For $\Omega = \mathbb{R}^d$ with $d > 1$, the interpretation is less straight-forward, though $C(x,y)$ still describes a timescale connecting points $x$ and $y$.
+As discussed in the main text, for $\Omega = \mathbb{R}$ this coincides with the actual commute time between points $x$ and $y$.
+For $\Omega = \mathbb{R}^d$ with $d > 1$, the interpretation is less straightforward, though $C(x,y)$ still describes a timescale connecting points $x$ and $y$.

 Let $\mathcal{A}$ and $\mathcal{B}$ be real-valued functions on $\Omega$ (i.e., observables) such that $\angbr{\mathcal{A}}_{\pi} = \angbr{\mathcal{B}}_{\pi} =0$.
 Then from the definition~\eqref{eq:commKern},